-- (iv) One hundred percent fruit juice. - (v) Fruit-based drinks that are composed of no less than 50 percent fruit juice and that have no added sweeteners. - (B) Food that meets the following standards: - (i) Not more than 35 percent of its total calories are from fat.
-This clause-does shall not apply to-nuts, seeds, or whole grain products legumes, nuts, nut butters, seeds, eggs, nonfried vegetables, and cheese packaged for individual sale. - (ii) Not more than 10 percent of its total calories are from saturated fats. - (iii) Not more than 35 percent of its total weight is from sugar.
+- (ii) Not more than 10 percent of its total calories are from saturated fats.
+This clause shall not apply to nuts, nut butters, seeds, eggs, and cheese. - (iii) Not more than 35 percent of its total weight is from sugar.
 This clause does not apply to fruits and vegetables. - (iv) Individual snack items shall not exceed 250 calories. - (v) Individual snack items shall not exceed 230 milligrams of sodium per serving.
-This clause shall not apply to refrigerated meals. - (vi) Individual entrée items shall not exceed 480 milligrams of sodium per serving. - (2) "Added sweetener" means any additive that enhances the sweetness of a beverage, including, but not limited to, added sugar, but does not include the natural sugar or sugars that are contained within the fruit juice that is a component of the beverage. - (3) "State property" as used in this section means all real property, or part thereof, used for state purposes and either owned, leased, rented, or otherwise controlled by, and occupied by, any state agency. - (4) "Vending machine" means any mechanical device, the operation of which depends upon the insertion of a coin or other thing representative of value and that dispenses or vends a food product or beverage, but does not include any mechanical device that is unable to dispense any food or beverage meeting accepted nutritional guidelines without physical alteration or any mechanical device that solely dispenses or vends hot beverages or ice cream. - (5) "Individual entrée item" means food generally regarded as the primary food in a meal and which contains either: - (A) Two or more of the following groups: meat or meat alternatives such as tofu or other similar alternatives, grain or bread, vegetable or fruit that are eaten together including, but not limited to, sandwiches, pizza, hamburger on a bun, bean burrito, chef's salad, fruit and cheese platter, baked potato with chili, chicken vegetable stir-fry, or vegetable sandwich.
+This clause shall not apply to refrigerated meals. - (vi) Individual entrée items shall not exceed 480 milligrams of sodium per serving.

+- (C) The accepted nutritional guidelines described in this paragraph shall be assessed when the Center for Nutrition Policy and Promotion within the United States Department of Agriculture revises the Federal Dietary Guidelines for Americans for the purpose of ensuring that the accepted nutritional guidelines meet the guidelines of the United States Department of Agriculture. - (2) "Added sweetener" means any additive that enhances the sweetness of a beverage, including, but not limited to, added sugar, but does not include the natural sugar or sugars that are contained within the fruit juice that is a component of the beverage. - (3) "State property" as used in this section means all real property, or part thereof, used for state purposes and either owned, leased, rented, or otherwise controlled by, and occupied by, any state agency. - (4) "Vending machine" means any mechanical device, the operation of which depends upon the insertion of a coin or other thing representative of value and that dispenses or vends a food product or beverage, but does not include any mechanical device that is unable to dispense any food or beverage meeting accepted nutritional guidelines without physical alteration or any mechanical device that solely dispenses or vends hot beverages or ice cream. - (5) "Individual entrée item" means food generally regarded as the primary food in a meal and which contains either: - (A) Two or more of the following groups: meat or meat alternatives such as tofu or other similar alternatives, grain or bread, vegetable or fruit that are eaten together, including, but not limited to, sandwiches, pizza, hamburger on a bun, bean burrito, chef's salad, fruit and cheese platter, baked potato with chili, chicken vegetable stir-fry, or vegetable sandwich.